ansilove/AnsiLove.framework/README.md

-# Important news: work in progress

-Right now this project is subject of a major rewrite.
-The goal is to not bundle a compiled variant of AnsiLove/C with the framework anymore.
-All AnsiLove/C code will be forked into the framework.
-With upcoming OS X Mavericks it will be hard to maintain the NSTask based approach, for the sake of performance it makes sense as well.
-Note that the bundled AnsiLove/C binary is not suitable for Mac App Store submission at this point.
-That's why I flagged the current framework release as alpha.
-As you are reading this, the documentation below is probably outdated.
-Hang on, I'm already working hard on it.
-You get an updated documentation once the all-new framework is done as well.
-Much love!

 # AnsiLove.framework

-This is a Cocoa framework I consider as modern approach of bringing back the good old days™.
+This is a Cocoa framework I consider as tribute to the good old days™.
 It's capable of rendering ANSi / ASCII art and it also handles SAUCE records.

+# Tell me more

 There are two classes responsible for all the magic: `ALAnsiGenerator` and `ALSauceMachine`.
-The former, `ALAnsiGenerator` creates Retina-ready PNG and TIFF images from ANSi source files.
+The former, `ALAnsiGenerator` creates Retina-ready PNG images from ANSi source files.
 What with one thing and another, images are read-only.
 So if you're looking for something that generates output in real textmode, maybe as a NSAttributedString instance, you're wrong.
 However, if you're seeking the most complete and accurate rendering of ANSi art sources available these days, you came to the right place.
-While `ALAnsiGenerator` acts more like a Cocoa layer, there is a specifc library under the surface.
-It's called [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) and we spent countless hours developing it.
 The latter, `ALSauceMachine` is reading SAUCE records and returns these values as Objective-C properties.

 # Version info

-Current framework release: `4.0.0 alpha` - rendering library: [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) `2.1.0`
+Current framework release: `5.0.1` - based on: [AnsiLove/C](https://github.com/ByteProject/AnsiLove-C) `2.1.0`

 # Features